Cow Tongue

 3. Good blender

 Long story getting shorter…suck it up, spend the extra cash and get a Vita-mix with a speed regulating dial.
 You’ll never ask for anything more and you can successfully puree a friggin’ brick or, just use it for nut butters, veggies, ice drinks, and a multitude of emulsification’s.
 It can pulverize so efficiently that you can extract vital nutrients from produce (like a juicer), that other blenders can’t get near.
 Did I mention you don’t take it apart to clean?
-A little soap and water, couple seconds on high, give it a rinse, and your done. $ = :-)
+A little soap and water, a couple seconds on high and give it a rinse. $ = :-)

 4. Pots ‘N Pans